-The 20 notes will mature on , 20 and will bear interest at the rate of % per annum.
-The 20 notes will mature on , 20 and will bear interest at the rate of % per annum.
+The 2015 notes will mature on November 1, 2015 and will bear interest at the rate of 3.200% per annum.
+The 2020 notes will mature on November 1, 2020 and will bear interest at the rate of 4.625% per annum.
+The 2037 notes will mature on April 15, 2037 and will bear interest at the rate of 6.625% per annum.

-Interest on the notes will accrue from , 2010 and is payable semiannually on and of each year, commencing , 2011.
-Interest will be paid to the person in whose name the note is registered, subject to certain exceptions as provided in the indenture, at the close of business on or , as the case may be, immediately preceding the interest payment dates.
+Interest on the 2015 notes and the 2020 notes will accrue from September 17, 2010 and is payable semiannually on May 1 and November 1 of each year, commencing on May 1, 2011.
+Interest on the 2037 notes will accrue from April 15, 2010 and is payable semiannually on April 15 and October 15 of each year, commencing on October 15, 2010.
+Interest will be paid to the person in whose name the note is registered, subject to certain exceptions as provided in the indenture, at the close of business on the April 15 or October 15 immediately preceding the applicable interest payment date, in the case of the 2015 notes and the 2020 notes, and at the close of business on the April 1 or October 1 immediately preceding the applicable interest payment date, in the case of the 2037 notes.
 Interest on the notes will be computed on the basis of a 360-day year comprised of twelve 30-day months.
 Principal and interest will be payable, and the notes will be transferable or exchangeable, at the office or offices or agency maintained by us for these purposes.
 Payment of interest on the notes may be made at our option by check mailed to the registered holders.